justcatthefish/ctf-writeups/2019-04-25-Angstrom2019/re/bugger/README.md

 * Solved by 32 teams
 * rated as 200 points

-We started with some static analysis but as the task description suggested it didn't go well, so we went into a more dyamic approach.
+We started with some static analysis but as the task description suggested it didn't go well, so we went into a more dynamic approach.

 The [bugger](bugger) binary has some anti-debugging protection.
 This can be see e.g. via `strace` (output truncated at `// (...)`):